 - Acting as a non-root sudo user for security reasons.
 You can see our tutorial on creating a sudo user in Ubuntu if you need to.

-- A VNC Client (also called VNC Viewer) which is the software that you’ll run on your local machine and will enable you to control your VNC server remotely.
+- A VNC Client (also called VNC Viewer) is the software that you’ll run on your local machine and will enable you to control your VNC server remotely.
 There are some popular VNC viewers that you can choose from.
 The one I’m using in this tutorial is Real VNC Viewer.

 It’s available for Windows, macOS, Linux, Android, and others.
 You can choose your OS and download Real VNC Viewer here.
-If you’re on Linux then I prefer Remmina.
+If you’re on Linux, then I prefer Remmina.

 Step 1: Install a Desktop Environment

 XFCE is very popular and lightweight.
-If you’d like to install a different desktop environment right away, you can jump to our section below, on installing and configuring other desktop environments with VNC: Configuring VNC to Use other Desktop Environments
+If you’d like to install a different desktop environment right away, you can jump to our section below on installing and configuring other desktop environments with VNC: Configuring VNC to Use other Desktop Environments

-You can also install multiple desktop environments at the same time, and just switch between them.
-However, you may end up with bugs or conflicts, depending on the desktop environments you have simultaneously installed.
+You can also install multiple desktop environments at the same time and just switch between them.
+However, you may end up with bugs or conflicts, depending on the desktop environments you have simultaneously installed.[/powerkit_alert]

 After establishing an SSH connection to your server, execute the following command to update your package index: